zorael/kameloso/README.md

 ### SSL libraries on Windows

-See the [known issues](#known-issues) section on Windows for information on libraries needed to connect to SSL servers and to allow plugins to access the web via `https://` addresses.
+See the [known issues](#known-issues) section on Windows for information on libraries needed to connect to SSL servers and to allow plugins secure access to the Internet.

 ## Downloading source